apache/mxnet/docs/tutorials/python/mnist.md

 ```
 One might wonder if we are discarding valuable information by flattening.
 That is indeed true and we'll cover this more when we talk about convolutional neural networks where we preserve the input shape.
 For now, we'll go ahead and work with flattened images.

-MLP contains several fully-connected layers.
-A fully-connected (FC) layer is one where each neuron in the layer is fully connected to every neuron in its preceding layer.
+MLP contains several fully connected layers.
+A fully connected layer or FC layer for short, is one where each neuron in the layer is connected to every neuron in its preceding layer.
 From a linear algebra perspective, an FC layer applies an affine transform to the *n x m* input matrix *X* and outputs a matrix *Y* of size *n x k*, where *k* is the number of neurons in the FC layer. *k* is also referred to as the hidden size.
 The output *Y* is computed according to the equation *Y = W X + b*.
 The FC layer has two learnable parameters, the *m x k* weight matrix *W* and the *m x 1* bias vector *b*.

-In an MLP the output of an FC layer is often fed into an activation function, which applies an element-wise non-linearity.
+In an MLP the output of most FC layers is fed into an activation function, which applies an element-wise non-linearity.
 This step is critical and that is what gives neural networks the ability to classify inputs that are not linearly separable.
 Common choices for activation functions are sigmoid, tanh, and [rectified linear unit](https://en.wikipedia.org/wiki/Rectifier_%28neural_networks%29) ("relu" for short).
 In this example, we'll use the relu activation function which has several desirable properties and is typically considered a default choice.

-The following code declares two fully connected (hidden) layers with 128 and 64 neurons each.
-Furthermore, FC layers are sandwiched between relu activation layers which apply the element-wise relu transformation.
+The following code declares two fully connected layers with 128 and 64 neurons each.
+Furthermore, these FC layers are sandwiched between relu activation layers each one responsible for performing an element-wise relu transformation on the FC layer output.

 ```python
 # The first fully-connected layer and the corresponding activation function